gallenc/kuwaiba-examples-1/kuwaiba-docker-compose/README.md

 # Model Contents
 The Radio Network is modelled under country `United Kingdom`.

-See the OpenNMS Export Inventory report under the `Reports` tab in `Inventory report`s.
+See the `OpenNMSInventoryExport` report under the `Reports` tab in `Inventory report`s.

-Running this report exports the mode in CSV format for import to OpenNMS Pris.
+Running this report exports the model in CSV format for import to OpenNMS Pris.

 # Report Tester
 Report Tester is a maven project to help build and test groovy scripts against the kuwaiba api in an ide like eclipse.

 # Pris

-Provisioning integration server now uses a rest api to get the CSV report from kuwaiba.
+Provisioning integration server now uses the kuwaiba rest api to get the pris CSV report from kuwaiba.

+Make a call to should show requisition file for all devices with IP address [http://localhost:8020/requisitions/kuwaiba-all](http://localhost:8020/requisitions/kuwaiba-all)

-Make a call to should show requisition file [http://localhost:8020/requisitions/kuwaiba](http://localhost:8020/requisitions/kuwaiba)
+Make a call to should show requisition file for only devices in Hampshire with an IP address[http://localhost:8020/requisitions/kuwaiba-hampshire](http://localhost:8020/requisitions/kuwaiba-hampshire)

+A test requisition which uses a local CSV file is provided using [http://localhost:8020/requisitions/testrequisition](http://localhost:8020/requisitions/testrequisition)